 - Chinese cabbage

 The disease is promoted by mild temperatures and high humidity.
 Dry weather or extreme heat or cold will slow the progression of the disease.
-The pathogen survives from year to year in the soil, on plant debris or on overwintering infected crops and weed hosts.
+The pathogen survives from year to year in the soil, on plant debris, or on overwintering infected crops and weed hosts.

 Managing Radishes with White Rust

 Practice crop rotation to help reduce the risk of the disease by reducing the number of spores in the area.
 Plowing may also help reduce the risk although it also may increase soil loss via erosion.
 Since Albugo candida is crop specific, rotate among some of the above listed hosts to control the disease.
 Remove weeds and volunteer plants.
+When conditions favor the disease, apply fungicides.
+The same fungicides that control downy mildew are effective against white rust as well.